cortexproject/cortex/docs/configuration/config-file-reference.md

 # CLI flag: -querier.scheduler-address
 [scheduler_address: <string> | default = ""]

-# How often to resolve scheduler hostname.
+# How often to resolve the scheduler-address, in order to look for new
+# query-scheduler instances.
 # CLI flag: -querier.scheduler-dns-lookup-period
 [scheduler_dns_lookup_period: <duration> | default = 10s]
 ```